 To create this balance, we utilised intermittent fasting strategies.
-Hirsh was a fan of this from the past where he’d tried it on and off, and so as the social and networking calendar ramped up, it became the obvious strategy to use.
+Hirsh had tried IF in the past, and it had worked well, and so as the social and networking calendar ramped up, it became the obvious strategy to use.

 Relative Strength Focus

 No matter what phase of training you’re in, the goal of your training remains the same: progressive overload with perfect form.

 This doesn’t just mean adding weight or reps.
 It can be classified as any improvement on your previous performance.
 One aspect of this that’s often forgotten about is relative strength; the ability to maintain loads on the bar while your bodyweight decreases.

 When you’re dieting hard, there will be a point when absolute strength gains will certainly slow down, plateau and maybe decline.
 This is completely normal.
 But what you may not realise is that if you’re lifting similar loads now to what you were doing when you were 20, 30 or 40lbs heavier, that is a tremendous gain in strength.